appsflare/redux-reducer-builder/README.md

 }
 ~~~

-In each of those handler methods, you can access the arguments that was passed to action creator from meta property.
+In each of those handler method, you can access the arguments that was passed to action creator from meta property.
 Of course with it's type information not lost.
 BONUS right!?

 As soon as the asynchronous operation is completed our promise representing the operation would be resolved with a value.
 The same value can be accessed from action parameter of fulfilled state handler like **"action.payload.result"**.